tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
+- Answer (ldeng11−stat6250): Both.
+People make mistakes, that is why ofen time we need the review process.
+The student can get extra credit by catching mistakes because it could demostrate that the student has read the materials carefully, and understand what are the class materials talking about.

 [Course Structure Quiz, Problem 9]